How do I dispute a car insurance claim?

 Ask how the third party got your insurance details, and if they can describe who was supposedly driving the other car involved in the incident

 Compile evidence to show that you weren’t involved.
-This could include: witness statements; photos and videos; telematics data; or dash cam footage that show you weren’t there at the time of the incident
+This could include: witness statements; photos and videos; telematics data; or dash cam footage that shows you weren’t there at the time of the incident

 What if my car insurance company rejects my claim?

-✔ If that doesn’t resolve the matter and you’re still not happy you could make a formal complaint to the Financial Ombudsman Service who will try to resolve your complaint using mediation.
+If that doesn’t resolve the matter and you’re still not happy you could make a formal complaint to the Financial Ombudsman Service who will try to resolve your complaint through mediation.
 If that doesn’t work then the Financial Ombudsman Service will do a formal investigation

 Can someone claim on my car insurance without my details?

-What happens when an insurance claim is made against you?
+What happens if an insurance claim is made against me?

 Your insurer will investigate the claim, gather evidence and decide who is at fault